OpenMS/pyopenms-docs/docs/source/mass_decomposition.rst

     for d in decomps:
         print(d.toExpandedString())

-Which outputs the three potential compositions for the mass ``262.0953584466``.
+Which outputs the three potential compositions for the mass :math:`262.0953584466`.
 Note that every single combination of amino acids is only printed once, e.g. only ``DF`` is reported while the isobaric ``FD`` is not reported.
 This makes the algorithm more efficient.

-Naive algorithm
+Naive Algorithm
 ***************

 We can compare this result with a more naive algorithm which simply iterates